 Prepare Your Yerba Mate Gourd for Use

-Before you enjoy your yerba mate gourd for the first time, it is essential that you cure it.
+Before you enjoy your yerba mate gourd for the first time, you must cure it.
 This 48 hour process prepares the gourd for daily use.
-Our fire gourds come with instruction cards inside, so this information is also available to anyone you may wish to send a gift pack to:
+Our yerba mate gourds come with instruction cards inside:

-- Fill the gourd with loose yerba mate.
+- Fill the gourd halfway with loose yerba mate.

 - Top off the gourd with hot water.